satwik6941/ASEB-seating-arrangement/README.md

 ---

+## 💡 Concepts Used
+- 🖼️ **Tkinter**
+- 🎲 **Random**
+- 🛠️ **Pandas**
+- 📋 **FPDF**

+---

 **NOTE**:

-A **sample** CSV file in the repository contains the students' roll numbers for the Python script to function.
+- A **sample** CSV file in the repository contains the students' roll numbers for the Python script to function.
 Any CSV file can be uploaded in the code with that particular pattern of roll numbers in the sample CSV file
+- A sample image is provided in the repository which gives an idea of the seating arrangement